Cayo Guillermo: Ultimate Traveler’s Guide [2023]

 Cayo Guillermo is undeniably a beach-centric destination, with most travelers perfectly content with finding a nice spot on the beach and spending most of their days on the island.
 Pretty much every beach on this island is a great one, so most visitors will have a great time just sticking to the beach in front of their resort.

 Whether you’re staying directly along Playa Pilar or not, visiting this most famous beach on the island is a must.
 Playa Pilar is located at the western tip of the island, between the Cayo Guillermo Resort Kempinski and Iberostar Selection Playa Pilar.
-The incredible turquoise waters and perfect sand will exceed your every expectation.
+The incredible turquoise waters and perfect sand will exceed your expectations.

 2. Visit Isla Media Luna